dannylee1020/pyper/README.md

 # Pyper

-Pyper is a powerful framework for generating high-quality synthetic data specifically designed for LLM finetuning.
+Pyper is a framework for generating high-quality synthetic data specifically designed for LLM finetuning.
 It combines several research approaches to create diverse and high-quality training datasets.

 ## Features